Empathetech-LLC/empathetech_flutter_ui/README.md

 ### <br>Integrating EFUI with existing projects

-Is no longer recommended.
+No longer has a formal guide.
 Since 11.0.0, EFUI enables live configuration.
 Every aspect of an app's theme can be updated on the fly, no restarts required.<br>It's pretty darn efficient too.

 However, there is a significant amount of setup/initialization code required to get it working.<br>EFUI consumers have nothing to worry about: there's very little to do to get yourself 11.0.0 ready.<br>However, the setup is no longer optional.

 To accommodate the reduced wiggle room, 11.0.0 also reduced the number of external dependencies.<br>EFUI is as vanilla Flutter as possible.
 After you get your starter kit from Open UI, it should be happy hacking.
+Whether you're starting something new, or putting on some background noise and getting ready for a copy/paste session.

 # <br>Contributing
 ## Vibes